matt-wigg/soccer-stats/README.md

 ```sh
 npm install
 ```
-4. Rename the file `RENAME_ME_CONFIG.JS` inside <b>server/database</b> to `config.js` and add your MongoDB username, password.
-The ip is only required if your MongoDB is on an instance (AWS/EC2 for example).
+4. Rename the file `RENAME_ME_CONFIG.JS` inside server/database to `config.js` and add your MongoDB username, password. <br>`ip` is only required if your MongoDB is on an instance (AWS/EC2 for example).
 ```JS
 module.exports = {
   username: 'USERNAME',